DataBiosphere/toil/docs/gettingStarted/quickStart.rst

    Don't actually type ``(venv) $`` in at the beginning of each command.
 This is intended only to remind the user that they should have their :ref:`virtual environment <venvPrep>` running.

 Congratulations!
-You've run your first Toil workflow on the ``singleMachine`` batch system (the default) using the ``file`` job store.
+You've run your first Toil workflow using the default :ref:`Batch System <batchsysteminterface>`, ``singleMachine``. using the ``file`` job store.

-The batch system is what schedules the jobs Toil creates.
-Toil supports many different kinds of batch systems (such as `Apache Mesos`_ and Grid Engine) which makes it easy to run your workflow in all kinds of places.
+Toil uses batch systems to manage the jobs it creates.

-The ``singleMachine`` batch system is primarily used to prepare and debug workflows on the local machine.
-Once ready, they can be run on a full-fledged batch system (see :ref:`batchsysteminterface`).
+The ``singleMachine`` batch system is primarily used to prepare and debug workflows on a local machine.
+Once validated, try running them on a full-fledged batch system (see :ref:`batchsysteminterface`).

-Usually, a workflow will generate files, and Toil needs a place to keep track of things.
-The job store is where Toil keeps all of the intermediate files shared between jobs.
-The argument you passed in to your script ``file:my-job-store`` indicated where.
-The ``file:`` part just tells Toil you are using the ``file`` job store, which means everything is kept in a temporary directory called ``my-job-store``.
-(Read more about :ref:`jobStoreInterface`.)
+Toil supports many different batch systems such as `Apache Mesos`_ and Grid Engine; its versatility makes it easy to run your workflow in all kinds of places.

 Toil is totally customizable!
 Run ``python helloWorld.py --help`` to see a complete list of available options.